RyanJarv/msh/README.md

 This is really a mix of several ideas I have that may or may not be related.
 Please don't actually use this project, it's really just for experimentation at the moment.

-See the [v1 branch](https://github.com/RyanJarv/msh/tree/v1) for a list of random (likely incoherent) notes related to this.
+See the [v1 branch](https://github.com/RyanJarv/msh/tree/v1) for a list of (likely incoherent) notes related to this.

 ### Dockerfile Examples